ChatFAQ/ChatFAQ/doc/source/modules/configuration/index.md

 - You can create a simple chatbot using only a LLM.
 - You can create any kind of agent using the ChatFAQ SDK, given that the backend supports tool use.

-ChatFAQ provide in its fixtures a default configuration for each of these components except for the Knowledge Base and the RAG Config.
+ChatFAQ provide in its fixtures a default configuration for each of these components.
 You can apply the fixtures by simply running the following command from the `back` directory:

 ```bash
 make apply_fixtures